OFFLINE-GmbH/oc-site-search-plugin/README.md

 You can access an article's price in your search results via `{{ result.meta }}`.

+### Indikator.News

+Make sure you set the `News post page` setting to point to the right url.
+Only specify the fixed part of the URL: `/news/post`.
+If your products are located under `/news/post/:slug` the default value is okay.

 ### RadiantWeb.ProBlog

 Make sure you set the `Url of blog post page` setting to point to the right url.
 Only specify the fixed part of